RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 Highest Priority Thread Never Walks Alone
 -----------------------------------------

-On a uni-processor system, it is safe to assume that when the highest priority task in an application executes, it will execute without being preempted until it voluntarily blocks.
+On a uniprocessor system, it is safe to assume that when the highest priority task in an application executes, it will execute without being preempted until it voluntarily blocks.
 Interrupts may occur while it is executing, but there will be no context switch to another task unless the highest priority task